fabacab/inline-gdocs-viewer/readme.txt

 If your `query` includes an angle bracket, such as a less than (`<`) or a greater than (`>`) sign, [WordPress will assume you are trying to write HTML](https://core.trac.wordpress.org/ticket/28564) and strip everything except the first word of your query, resulting in syntax error.
 Instead, use the URL-encoded equivalents of these characters (`%3C` and `%3E`, for `<` and `>`, respectively), which WordPress will pass to the plugin unmolested and which the plugin is specifically aware of how to handle correctly.

 == Change log ==

+= Version 0.7

+* Feature: Previews for direct links to PDF, XSLT, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer) now work, too.
+Simply use the direct URL to one such file hosted on the public Internet as your `key` to embed an HTML preview of that file.
+* Feature: New shortcode attributes `style`, `width`, and `height` enable you to supply inline display dimensions.
+Note that when used on HTML tables, you must use the CSS equivalents for `width` and `height` by using the `style` attribute rather than the other two directly.
+For instance: `[gdoc key="ABDCEFG" class="no-datatables" style="width:50%;height:480px;"]
+* Bugfix: Correct `chart_pie_slice_text_style` attribute handling.

 = Version 0.6.3 =